microsoft/playwright/docs/src/api/class-page.md

 Adds a script which would be evaluated in one of the following scenarios:
 * Whenever the page is navigated.
-* Whenever the child frame is attached or navigated.
-In this case, the script is evaluated in the context of the newly attached frame.
+* Whenever a child frame is attached or navigated.
+In this case, the script is evaluated (repeatedly) in the context of every individual child frame.

-The script is evaluated after the document was created but before any of its scripts were run.
+The script is evaluated immediately after the `document` object is created, but before any nodes are added to it - including the root `<html>` element.
 This is useful to amend the JavaScript environment, e.g. to seed `Math.random`.

 An example of overriding `Math.random` before the page loads: